flarelabs-net/vite-plugin-cloudflare/README.md

 ## Migrating from `wrangler dev`

-Migrating from `wrangler dev` is straightforward and you can follow the instructions in the [Quick Start](#quick-start) to get started.
+Migrating from `wrangler dev` is a simple process and you can follow the instructions in the [Quick start](#quick-start) to get started.
 There are a few key differences to highlight:

 ### Input and output Worker config files